RokhayaN/RokhayaN.github.io/_posts/2020-07-18-rails_6_adds_rails_db_system_change_command.markdown

 ---

- One of the main challenge i encountered while building my single page application Rails/Javascript Api was having my database in recovery mode .
+ One of the main challenge i encountered while building my single page application Rails/Javascript Api was having my database on recovery mode .
  It all started when after i created my backend-api with the following command